TheProdigyLeague/NYSE_ABC/LEGALESE.md

 ~~We use data to build better services~~
 **ALPHABET INC. collects your data because we value profits over human life.**

-*We use information we collect from our services ~~for the following purposes:~~ to censor, monitor, record, poke, prod, get a rise out of, entice, silence, and exile competitors.*
+*We use information we collect from our services ~~for the following purposes:~~ to censor, monitor, record, poke, prod, get a rise out of, entice, silence, instigate, antagonize, and exile competitors.*

 We use your information to deliver our services, like processing the terms you search for in order to return results or helping you share content by suggesting recipients from your contacts.